ypaulsussman/yblog/content/other_peoples_lines.md

 Fear of death and fear of life both become piety. -H.L.
 Mencken, writer, editor, and critic (1880-1956)

-My atheism...is true piety towards the universe and denies only gods fashioned by men in their own image, to be servants of their human interests. –George Santayana, philosopher (1863-1952)
+My atheism...is true piety towards the universe and denies only gods fashioned by men in their own image, to be servants of their human interests. -George Santayana, philosopher (1863-1952)

 There is not a more mean, stupid, dastardly, pitiful, selfish, spiteful, envious, ungrateful animal than the public.
 It is the greatest of cowards, for it is afraid of itself. -William Hazlitt

 What has posterity ever done for me? -Groucho Marx, comedian and actor (1890–1977)

-For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled. –Richard Feynman, physicist (1918-1988)
+For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled. -Richard Feynman, physicist (1918-1988)

 The secret of happiness is to face the fact that the world is horrible, horrible, horrible. -Bertrand Russell, philosopher, mathematician, author, Nobel laureate (1872-1970)